The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Prof inite dimensional manifolds

-together with the natural projections $\mu_i : M\rightarrow M_i$ denote the canonical projective limit of $\big( M_i , \mu_{ij} \big)$.
-Then, \ref{It:ProjLim} is fulfilled by assumption, and it is immediate that $M$ carries a uniquely determined structure sheaf $\calC^\infty_M$ which satisfies \ref{Ite:StrucSheaf}.
-The locally ringed space $(M,\calC^\infty_M)$ together with the pfd structure $[\big( M_i , \mu_{ij} , \mu_i \big)]$ then is a profinite dimensional manifold.
-This profinite dimensioal manifold is even a projective limit of the projective system $\big( M_i , \mu_{ij} \big)$ within the category of profinite dimensional manifolds.
+together with the natural projections $\mu_i \colon M\rightarrow M_i$ denote the canonical projective limit of $\big( M_i , \mu_{ij} \big)$.
+Then, \ref{It:ProjLim} is fulf\/illed by assumption, and it is immediate that $M$ carries a~uniquely determined structure sheaf $\calC^\infty_M$ which satisf\/ies \ref{Ite:StrucSheaf}.
+The locally ringed space $(M,\calC^\infty_M)$ together with the pfd structure $[( M_i , \mu_{ij} , \mu_i)]$ then is a prof\/inite dimensional manifold.
+This prof\/inite dimensional manifold is even a projective limit of the projective system $( M_i , \mu_{ij})$ within the category of prof\/inite dimensional manifolds.
 We therefore write in this situation

-and call $(M, \calC^\infty_M)$ (together with $[\big( M_i , \mu_{ij} , \mu_i \big)]$) \emph{the canonical smooth projective limit} of $\big( M_i , \mu_{ij} \big)$.
+and call $(M, \calC^\infty_M)$ (together with $[( M_i , \mu_{ij} , \mu_i)]$) \emph{the canonical smooth projective limit} of $( M_i , \mu_{ij})$.